 There, you would be swarmed with definitions, explanations and employee engagement ideas that you want to steal instantly.
-You would be closing the web browser getting even more confused.

 Employee engagement is essentially an emotional state.
 It is about how well your employees are connected to your company emotionally and nope, you cannot achieve it by giving bonuses or spacious worktable.
 Does that mean you don’t have to?
 No!

 You have been hearing the term ‘engagement’ or ‘engaging’ so often, and I am sure you know what that means.
-Your employee is motivated to finish the work on time, he gives valuable input every day, he is on time and actively participates in the meeting and has nothing but positive to say.
+Your employee is motivated to finish the work on time, he gives valuable input every day, he is on time and actively participates in the meeting and has nothing but good things to say.